wlonk/arcadia/rules/outcomes.rst

    graveyard at midnight while the sexton and his rough-handed friends search for you.

-   -  Ace through seven: Failure.
-   -  Eight through King: Success.
+   -  With a face, you do it with distinction: someone present is impressed.
+   -  With a 6 to 10, you do what you set out to do.
+   -  With an A to 5, you fail as badly as possible.

 .. admonition:: Entreaty of a supporting character

    When you may or may not convince a supporting character to act as you wish, use this outcome.
-Examples of accepting "conditionally" include demanding repayment, either now or as an uncertain future debt, or requiring assurances or collateral.

 If the character agrees, it is that simple.
    If they resist, use this outcome.

    You may only entreat a character to an action, not to a feeling.
 You may beg forgiveness, and entreat them to *say* they offer it, but their feelings are their own.

-   -  Ace through four: They refuse.
-   -  Five through nine: They will, conditionally.
-   -  Ten through King: They will.
+   -  With a face, they will do what you wish on the strength of your word or friendship.
+   -  With a 6 to 10, they will do what you ask if you provide a compelling reason, collateral, or assurance.
+   -  With an A to 5, they will reject your request.

 .. admonition:: Entreaty of a main character

    When you attempt to convince another main character to act as you wish, *the choice is always theirs*, but you may exert some social pressure.
 Use this outcome to do so.
 If the character agrees, it is that simple.
 If they resist, use this outcome.

    You may only entreat a character to an action, not to a feeling.
 You may beg forgiveness, and entreat them to *say* they offer it, but their feelings are their own.

-   -  Ace through four: Their choice.
-   -  Five through nine: Their choice, but if they don't, mark a reputation of theirs.
-   -  Ten through King: Their choice, but if they don't, mark a reputation of theirs.
-If they do, they get a role token.
+   -  With a face, if they do what you ask, they gain a role token.
+If they refuse, you may mark a reputation of theirs.
+   -  With a 6 to 10, choose one: the gain a role token if they do it, you mark a reptuation of theirs if they do not.
+   -  With an A to 5, you have no particular leverage.

 .. admonition:: Bodily harm

    When you may suffer wounds or illness, use this outcome.
 See :ref:`Harm and Healing` for more on wounds and impairment.

-   -  Ace or two: You are mortally wounded.
-   -  Three or four: You are gravely wounded.
-   -  Five through nine: You are injured.
-   -  Ten through King: You are fine.
+   -  With a face, you avoid injury.
+   -  With a 6 to 10, you suffer a lesser form of the injury at hand.
+   -  With an A to 5, you suffer the full form of the injury at hand.

 .. admonition:: Social risk

-   When you may make a good or a bad impression, or acquit themselves with grace or with shame, use this outcome.
+   When you may make a good or a bad impression, or acquit yourself with grace or with shame, use this outcome.

-   -  Ace through four: You embarrass yourself.
-Mark a reputation.
-   -  Five through nine: You pass.
-   -  Ten through King: You shine.
-Clear one mark on a reputation with fewer than four marks if you wish.
+   -  With a face, you may erase a mark from one of your reputations, if it has fewer than four marks already.
+   -  With a 6 to 10, you don't mark a reputation.
+   -  With an A to 5, you will at least mark a reputation, and the Host may describe worse outcomes.

 .. admonition:: Emotional risk

    When a situation may result in emotional stress, use this outcome.
    See :ref:`Harm and Healing` for more on conditions.

-   -  Ace through seven: You are worse for wear.
-Mark a condition.
-   -  Eight through King: You hold it together.

-.. admonition:: The power of the fairy grows

-   When the game begins, the fairy is still working to brings its full powers to bear on the mortal world.

-   At that point, when you work magic, use this outcome.
-The Host will keep track of the fairy's growth in power.
-When it has accumulated enough marks, it will have brought its full power into this world.

-   -  Ace through four: It grows; give the fairy two marks.
-   -  Five through nine: It grows; give the fairy one mark.
-   -  Ten through King: The fairy is stymied for now.

-.. admonition:: The fairy is present

-   Once the fairy has accumulated enough marks and fully come into the mortal world, it is free to take people into its power.
-These people may be dead, or stolen away to an Arcadian realm, or simply rendered into amusements for the fairy.

-   If the fairy is fully in this world, and you work magic, use this outcome.
-The fairy feels the stirrings of magical power and is drawn to them.

-   -  Ace or two: The fairy takes you into its power.
-   -  Three or four: The fairy takes especial interest in you.
-   -  Five through nine: The fairy is pleased to interfere with you.
-   -  Ten through King: You escape the fairy's interest.
+   -  With a face, you keep your cool.
+   -  With a 6 to 10, choose: mark a condition, or make an unseemly outburst.
+   -  With an A to 5, you will at least mark a condition, and the Host may describe worse outcomes.

 .. admonition:: Effect of a spell (keep card)